Bachelor of Advanced Humanities (Honours)

 Orientation Camp

-This Orientation Camp aims to be a friendly and fun way for commencing students in the Bachelor of Advanced Humanities (Honours) and the Bachelor of Humanities / Bachelor of Laws (Honours) programs to get to know one another as well as some of the UQ staff and later year student mentors.
+The Orientation Camp offers an enjoyable and lighhearted opportunity for students commencing the Bachelor of Advanced Humanities (Honours) and the Bachelor of Humanities / Bachelor of Laws (Honours) programs to familiarise themselves with one another, as well as with UQ staff and mentors from more advanced academic years.
 Professor Alastair Blanshard, the Program Director and first-semester course convener for The Classical World, Dr Jennifer Clement, course convener for Interdisciplinary Thinking, and Dr Karin Sellberg, course convener for Humanities and the Big Questions (a third-level course taken later in the program), will run the camp together with a team of terrific student mentors.

 All students will receive an email with details about registration for the camp shortly after accepting a place in the program.